 Imperiled Species is a general term used to identify species and populations of animals and plants that are in decline and may be in danger of extinction.

-Chronic wasting disease (CWD) is an always-fatal, neurological illness occurring in North American cervids (members of the deer family), including white-tailed deer, mu
+Chronic wasting disease (CWD) is a fatal, neurological illness occurring in North American cervids (members of the deer family), including white-tailed deer,

 - 1 of 2